Resources

 Grace period

 Insurance companies stipulate that you make your premium payments on time.
 In case you miss a payment, you can still use the premium payment grace period.
 The grace period allows you a certain number of days to make your payment.
-Usually, a grace period is for around 15 days although this depends on your insurance company.
-If you miss the grace period payment as well, your policy may lapse, or be terminated.
+Usually, a grace period is around 15 days, although this depends on your insurance company.
+If you miss the grace period payment as well, your policy may lapse or be terminated.

 How can I change my premium payment frequency?

-You can change your premium payment frequency in Term Insurance according to your changing needs.
+You can change your premium payment frequency in term insurance according to your needs.
 Most insurance companies state that you can change your premium payment frequency on your policy's anniversary.
 Renewing or amending your policy is easier when it's done on the date you bought your policy for internal finance purposes.

 Ways to change your premium payment frequency

-Although the steps to change your premium payment frequency depends on your insurance company, most follow a basic set of steps.
+Although the steps to change your premium payment frequency depend on your insurance company, most follow a basic set of steps.

 • Go to your insurance company's website.
 You may need to log in, depending on your insurance company.